lady-evernight/pybulkmailer/README.md

 pycert
 ======

-Certificate maker for PyCon PH and other PythonPH events
+PyCert: Automated Certificate Generator and Emailer for PyCon PH

 A script that accepts a CSV file which contains a list of attendee names and emails, outputs multiple PDFs (certificate of attendance) and then sends the certificates via email to each paticipant